 There are also numerous penalties associated with choosing married filing separately.

-- You cannot take several credits including: Earned Income Credit, Adoption Credit, Credit for Child and Dependent care in most cases, or any education credits or deductions.
+- You cannot take several credits including: Earned Income Tax Credit, Adoption Credit, Credit for Child and Dependent care in most cases, or any education tax credits and deductions.

 So with all these penalties, why would someone choose to file as MFS?
 Here are some reasons my clients have given: